Oven Baked Cod

 My Oven Baked Cod is So Good!

-I originally tested and photographed this recipe as a sheet pan meal cooked and paired with green beans and cherry tomatoes over couscous, but I found a lot of people just wanted a simple and straightforward recipe for how to bake cod in the oven and this is it!
-If you wanted to though, definitely try adding green beans and tomatoes right in the same dish (you’ll need a bigger one) or on a sheet pan with the cod because they also cook in less than 15 minutes.
+I originally tested and photographed this recipe as a full sheet pan meal paired with green beans and cherry tomatoes over couscous, but I found that a lot of people just wanted a straightforward recipe for how to bake cod in the oven.
+Well, this is it!

 Ingredients for recipe: Cod, olive oil, lemon and spices.

 • Cod fillets: Fresh or frozen cod will work for this recipe.
-I prefer using frozen because frozen cod is generally flash frozen when it’s caught as opposed to fresh fish at the grocery store may be sitting on ice for a few days or may have been once frozen and thawed.
+I prefer using frozen fish because it’s generally flash-frozen when it’s caught as opposed to fresh fish at the grocery store that may be sitting on ice for a few days or may have once been frozen and thawed.

-• Lots of lemon: I slice half of it to put around the cod on the baking dish because it looks really good that way and I juice the other half to add to the dish when it’s done cooking.
-That way it immediately hits the fish with a fresh bright flavor.
+• Lemon: Make sure you use a fresh lemon for this recipe because I slice half of it to put around the cod on the baking dish.
+I juice the other half to add to the fish when it’s done cooking.

-• Seasonings: Dried thyme, garlic powder, salt and pepper.
-Feel free to switch them around though but keep the same measurements because it works out great for the amount of cod.
+• Seasonings: My go-to spice blend for this cod is dried thyme, garlic powder, salt and pepper.
+Feel free to switch them around, but keep the same measurements because it works out great for the amount of cod.

-• Turn it into a sheet pan meal: I recommend adding 1 pint cherry tomatoes and 12 ounces fresh green beans next to the cod on a large sheet pan and baking everything together.
-You will need to add an extra tablespoon of olive oil though, an extra ½ teaspoon of garlic powder and an extra ¼ teaspoon of salt.
+• Turn it into a sheet pan cod meal.
+Baked cod with tomatoes and green beans is one of my favorite combos!
+I recommend adding 1 pint cherry tomatoes and 12 ounces fresh green beans next to the cod on a large sheet pan and baking everything together.
+You will need to add an extra tablespoon of olive oil, plus an extra ½ teaspoon of garlic powder and an extra ¼ teaspoon of salt to season the veggies.

 How to Make Oven Baked Cod